sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-avro.rst

    :align: center
    :width: 60%

 Clicking the ‘Save’ button creates the new avro dataset.
-The dataset is now ready for use in any workflow within the specific application.
+The avro dataset is now ready for use in any workflow within the specific application.

 .. figure:: ../../_assets/tutorials/dataset/56.PNG
    :alt: Dataset